Thorpe Astley: Transport

-Thorpe Astley is around 5 minutes away from the M69 and M1 Junction 21.
+Thorpe Astley is around five minutes away from the M69 and M1 Junction 21.

 Culture

 Leisure and Entertainment

-Meridian Leisure Park is located about 5 minutes away from Thorpe Astley, containing a bowling alley ran by Hollywood Bowl, a Vue cinema, a childrens play area, a David Lloyd fitness business and several restaurants.
+Meridian Leisure Park is located about 5 minutes away from Thorpe Astley, containing a bowling alley ran by Hollywood Bowl, a Vue cinema, a children's play area, a David Lloyd fitness business and several restaurants.

 Meridian Business Park is located about 5 minutes away, containing multiple businesses, various pubs and hotels, a McDonalds, and a Costa Coffee, as well as a local fire station.

-Fosse Park is a 5 minute drive away and accessible by bus.
+Fosse Park is a 5-minute drive away and accessible by bus.